A good night’s sleep is essential to living a superhero life.

 One of those processes is deep sleep.
 As already mentioned, it is the most refreshing sleep that helps your brain process, consolidate, and store information.
 Sleep also frees up space in your brain, thus making room for even more useful information.

-While you’re sleeping, the pons sends signals to groups of muscles that are responsible for limb movements and body posture to rest along with the rest of your body.
+While you’re sleeping, the pons send signals to groups of muscles that are responsible for limb movements and body posture to rest along with the rest of your body.
 This, in turn, prevents you from acting out on your dreams, which can happen if your pons stop functioning properly.

 The pons is also home to the pneumotaxic center, which allows it to regulate the breathing process.